 Because of their natural willingness to discuss spiritual matters, we should be even that much more eager to engage with Muslims.
 It is often an open door we hesitate to walk through...

 Family is a natural way to connect with Muslims.
 Muslims value family and the roles each member fills.
 Honor is attached to the family group.

 Sometimes all it takes to begin a relationship with the Muslim you see in the grocery store, on the bus, in a taxi, in the house next door, is saying hello.

 Al-Injeel, an Arabic word for what Christians call the New Testament, is both respected and distrusted by Muslims.
 Learn why, and how to respond, in this survey of Fouad Masri's book.

-Ali, a Muslim professional soccer player, faced a watershed spiritual moment after an opponent persisted in inviting Ali to his home.
+Ayman, a Muslim professional soccer player, faced a watershed spiritual moment after an opponent persisted in inviting Ayman to his home.

 We never know how much time we have with a Muslim friend – which makes asking the right questions that much more important.